1996–97 Slovak Cup

 The 1996–97 Slovak Cup was the 28th season of Slovakia's annual knock-out cup competition and the fourth since the independence of Slovakia.
-It ended on 1 June 1997, with the Final.
+It began on 3 September 1996 with the matches of first round and ended on 1 June 1997 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup Winners' Cup.
 Chemlon Humenné were the defending champions.

 First round

+The games were played on 3 and 4 September 1996.